Fumarylacetoacetate hydrolase: Reaction mechanism

-The active site of FAH contains Ca^{2+} which acts to bind the substrate and a Glu-His-Water catalytic triad functions where the imidazole ring of His133 activates a nucleophilic water molecule to attack the carbon-carbon bond of fumarylactoacetate thus forming fumarate and acetoacetate.
+The active site of FAH contains Ca^{2+} which acts to bind the substrate and a Glu-His-Water catalytic triad functions where the imidazole ring of His133 activates a nucleophilic water molecule to attack the carbon-carbon bond of fumarylacetoacetate, thus forming fumarate and acetoacetate.
 Similar to phenylalanine-associated pathways, the reaction molecular basis is critical in mammalian metabolism, as evidenced by the observed liver enzyme activity in FAH deficiency during hereditary tyrosinemia type 1.
 In humans, this enzyme is mainly expressed in the liver.
 FAH is among the amino acid hydroxylases.
 Tyrosine aminotransferase (TAT), 4-hydroxyphenylpyruvate dioxygenase (HPD), homogentisate 1,2-dioxygenase (HGD), phenylalanine-4-hydroxylase (PAH), maleylacetoacetate isomerase (GSTZ1), and other amino acid catabolic hydroxylases are coupled in the biological process of hydroxylases as well.
 The FAH subpathway constitutes a part of the main amino-acid L-phenylalanine degradation.
 For ingested phenylalanine, turnover for FAH protein synthesis is directly linked to treatment based methodology.

 This image shows the conversion of 4-fumarylacetoacetate to fumarate and acetoacetate as well as the relationship to other phenylalanine breakdown pathways that catalyze each step and cofactors required.

+Clinical significance

 Mutations

 The activity of human liver fumarylacetoacetate fumarylhydrolase has been determined with fumarylacetoacetate as the substrate.
-As an inborn error of metabolism, Tyrosinemia type I stems from a deficiency in the enzymatic catabolic pathway of fumarylacetoacetate hydrolase (FAH).
+As an inborn error of metabolism, tyrosinemia type I stems from a deficiency in the enzymatic catabolic pathway of fumarylacetoacetate hydrolase (FAH).
 Currently, the mutations reported include silent mutations, amino acid replacements within single base substitutions, nonsense codons, and splicing defects.
 Mutations spread across the FAH gene observes clusters of amino acid residues such as alanine and aspartic acid residues.
 Hereditary tyrosinemia type 1 is a metabolic disorder with an autosomal recessive mode of inheritance.
 The disease is caused by a deficiency of fumarylacetoacetate hydrolase (FAH), the last enzyme in the degradation pathway of tyrosine.
 Hereditary tyrosinemia type 1 manifests in either an acute or a chronic form.
-However, symptoms may appear in heterozygote mutations in the FAH gene as documented in case of a 12‐year‐old American boy with chronic tyrosinemia type 1.
+However, symptoms may appear in heterozygote mutations in the FAH gene, as documented in case of a 12‐year‐old American boy with chronic tyrosinemia type 1.
 Specifically, maternal alleles for codon 234 exhibit this mutation which changes a tryptophan to a glycine.
 This possibly suggests HT1 missense mutations also inhibiting enzymatic activity.
 This is also attributed to observed clustering between amino acid residue active sites 230 and 250 among hundreds of other mutations in the FAH gene.
 Currently, FAH gene correlation with HT1 does not associate clinical phenotype with genotype.